GorillaWorrier980/pipelinev2.4/README.md

 ## Continuous Integration

+Every push and pull request triggers the **Run Quality Gates Pipeline** GitHub Action, now split into four coordinated jobs:

+1. **data / GE + Presidio** – runs the table validations and PII scan and publishes their JSON reports as an artifact.
+2. **model / SHAP** – runs the explainability gate on the bundled classifier and uploads `reports/shap/global.json`.
+3. **predeploy / RAGAS + ART** – evaluates retrieval support plus adversarial robustness and uploads their reports.
+4. **aggregate / consolidate results** – downloads the three artifacts, runs the aggregator to rebuild `REPORT_SUMMARY.json` and the dashboard, and posts the run status into the job summary.

-Every push and pull request triggers the **Run Quality Gates Pipeline** GitHub Action, which executes `python run_pipeline.py` on Ubuntu and uploads the consolidated `REPORT_SUMMARY.json` as well as the HTML dashboard (`reports/dashboard/index.html`) as build artifacts.
-The workflow also renders a Markdown table from `REPORT_SUMMARY.json` into the GitHub Actions job summary and includes a DevOps-style Mermaid flow diagram (trigger → checkout/setup → gate fan-out → aggregator → reports) with colored pass/fail nodes.
-This lets you see pass/fail details and the live pipeline topology directly on the run page without downloading artifacts.
-You can still download the artifacts to review the structured JSON or open the dashboard locally.
+The aggregate job uploads `REPORT_SUMMARY.json` and `reports/dashboard/index.html` as artifacts and also renders a Markdown table plus a DevOps-style Mermaid diagram (trigger → checkout/setup → data/model/predeploy fan-out → aggregator → reports) directly into the job summary so you can see gate outcomes without downloading files.
+Artifacts remain available if you want to inspect the structured JSON or open the dashboard locally.

 ## Extending